fly-apps/flygreeting/.circleci/README.md

 At the upper right corner of the page, click the **Project Setting** button with the gear icon.
 This takes you to the CircleCI `flygreeting` settings page.
 On the sidebar, select **Environment Variables**.
 Click the **Add Variable** button.
 Enter the name as `FLY_API_TOKEN`, paste the previously generated API token into the value box and click **Add Environment Variable** to save.

-By adding the token to the `flygreeting` project’s environmental variables, you are making sure that CircleCI has access to the authentication it needs to deploy `flygreeting` to the Fly platform on your behalf.
+By adding the token to the `flygreeting` project’s environment variables, you are making sure that CircleCI has access to the authentication it needs to deploy `flygreeting` to the Fly platform on your behalf.

 ### Configuring CircleCI for Deployment